purduesigbots/pros-docs/v5/getting-started/linux.rst

 1. Follow the instructions found `here <https://launchpad.net/~team-gcc-arm-embedded/+archive/ubuntu/ppa>`_ to add and install the latest version of the GNU Arm Embedded toolchain.

+.. note:: If you are using a Debian-based distribution of Linux of version >18.04, you can find the toolchain `here <https://www.ubuntuupdates.org/package/core/disco/universe/base/gcc-arm-none-eabi>`_.

 .. note:: If you are using a non-Debian-based distribution of Linux, check your favorite package repository for an updated version of the toolchain.
 The main requirement is that you get one that uses GCC version 7.2 or greater.

 Installing the CLI